 Starting your freelancing career can feel intimidating at first as you familiarize yourself with the realities of freelancing.
 Most people choose to become a freelancer in Dubai for the flexibility of schedules and a chance to be their own boss.
 However, deciding to join the freelancing world is the easy part, especially if you do not have a mentor.
 You must understand the do’s and don’ts of freelancing as well as the freelancing traps that can hinder your success.

 Starting your career as a freelancer is tricky if it is your first job as you do not have the skills or relevant experience that will help boost your career.
 The most confusing part is deciding on the area or tasks that you should look for as a beginner.
 Finding the top freelancing jobs for women in the UAE can help you quickly start making money as a freelancer.
-In this article, we bring you the freelancing tips from the successful female freelancers that will help you become a successful freelancer in the UAE.
+In this article, we bring you the freelancing tips from successful female freelancers that will help you become a successful freelancer in the UAE.

 1. Find your niche

 According to Rachel Sobel, you will need to find your niche to build a successful freelancing career.
 Rachel’s journey to freelancing was not straightforward.
-She began her career in public relations, where her writing skills were natured.
+She began her career in public relations, where her writing skills were natural.
 She was not good at public relations, and all she wanted was to use her strongest skill, writing.
 Eventually, she quit her job to become a freelancer.
 She built her blog and freelance tunnel, the platforms she used to build her name, and find clients.
 In addition to maintaining her blog, she also writes for several publications like Today Parents and Scary Mommy.
 Rachel’s freelancing career took a positive turn when she found her niche.
 Today, she spends most of her time creating content that educates on motherhood.

 2. Keep networking